Child in Need Plans and Reviews

 SCOPE OF THIS CHAPTER

-This chapter does not apply to children who are the subject of a child protection plan.
-Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the initial child protection conference and in detail at the core group meeting(s).
-It will be reviewed by a child protection review conference.
-Please see the Cambridgeshire and Peterborough Safeguarding Children Procedures in relation to the implementation of the Child Protection Plan.
+This chapter does not apply to children who are the subject of a Child Protection Plan.
+Where the child is subject to a Child Protection Plan, this will be drawn up in outline at the Initial Child Protection Conference and in detail at the Core Group meeting(s).
+It will be reviewed by a Child Protection Review Conference.
+Please see the West Berkshire Local Safeguarding Children's Partnership Procedures in relation to the implementation of the Child Protection Plan.

-For children who are in receipt of Short Breaks, see also the Short Breaks Procedure.
+For children who are in receipt of Short Breaks, see also the Short Breaks Services Statement.

 1. Child in Need Planning Meetings

-Child in Need Planning Meetings will follow an assessment where the assessment has concluded that a package of family support is required to meet the child's needs under Section 17 of the Children Act 1989.
+Child in Need Planning Meetings will follow an Assessment where the assessment has concluded that a package of family support is required to meet the child's needs under Section 17 of the Children Act 1989.
+They should be held within 15 working days, of the decision being made, that the child is in need.

 The Planning Meeting provides an opportunity for a child and his or her parents/carers, together with key agencies, to identify and agree the package of services required and to develop the Child in Need Plan.